 In the process of collecting data, researchers mapped the issue of maritime glory starting from the search for library-based material sources.
 Specifically, the researcher chose the works of Reid, Hughes, Gordon, Dick, and Zainal (See references) as the main literature references to explore research data.
 After that, participant observations were selected to see firsthand the shift in maritime glory in the inter-island trade sector to be more specific to tourism development (Gill et al., 2008).
 The observation process was carried out during the research to see the behavior of the informants in depth.
 Then, the researcher conducted interviews with five selected informants using unstructured technique (Moris, 2006, pp. 12–15).
 The informants were selected based on the consideration that they are Phinisi ship merchants and are actively involved in the development of the tourism sector in Bulukumba, South Sulawesi.
 Interviews with selected informants were conducted face-to-face and direct messages via WhatsApp (Kothari, 2004).
 Interviews were also conducted by the researcher in a relaxed manner so that the informants conveyed information openly at home and at the location of the sailboat construction.
 Researchers spent between one and two hours of the interview process.
 All interviews were recorded using a tape recorder after obtaining permission from the informants.
 Based on the data collection process, the researcher ensures that the confidentiality of the data that is considered to cause conflict is eliminated.

-In analyzing the data, the researcher used a historical analysis approach with five stages (Kuntowijoyo, 2003, p.
+The researcher used a historical analysis approach with five stages (Kuntowijoyo, 2003, p.
 3).
 The first step, the researcher mapped the topic of the study about the shift in the success of Bugis ethnic commerce towards tourism commodities.
 At this stage, the researcher accommodates all aspects related to the issue to be compiled and interpreted, such as empirical evidence in historical records about the glory of marine commerce referring to the Amanna Gappa agreement (Tobing, 1977).
-The second step, the researcher collected data sources compiled from field notes, interviews transcription (verbatim sources), and Amnna Gappa's book of agreement.
+In the second step, the researcher collected data sources compiled from field notes, interviews transcription (verbatim sources), and Amnna Gappa's book of agreement.
 After that, the researcher verified the data and sorted it to facilitate the exploration of a more specific study.
 Then, the researcher interprets the available data so that it forms a narrative pattern and is explored in depth.
 Finally, this data analysis was carried out by writing a draft research report that made it easier for researchers to find publication sources according to the topic being studied.

-The next step, the researcher carried out the validity process with the source triangulation technique through three stages (Silverman & Patterson, 2022).
+In the next step, the researcher carried out the validity process with the source triangulation technique through three stages (Silverman & Patterson, 2022).
 First, the researcher compared the data from interviews with observations to ensure consistency between questions and answers.
 Second, the researcher compares the results of interviews from various informants.
 Third, the researcher compares the data between the interviews and the reference sources consistently.
-Moreover, a complete examination of the data shows that the results of research findings and deepening of meaning simultaneously throughout the study.
+Moreover, a complete examination of the data shows the results of research findings and deepening of meaning simultaneously throughout the study.

 Result and Discussion